Information Access Rights

 Raising capital from investors is often an important part of a startup’s growth plans.
-Just as important, however, is the question of just how much of the company the founder is selling to those investors.
+Just as important, however, is the question of just how much of the company its founders are giving up in exchange for that capital.
 Pinning a precise value on a relatively new business can be a challenge, and valuation negotiations can slow down the financing process.

-Both a convertible note and a SAFE (which stands for “Simple Agreement for Future Equity”) are flexible ways for a startup to raise money quickly and efficiently without needing to value the company today, which can be especially helpful when a business is in its early stages of growth.
+Both a convertible note and a SAFE (Simple Agreement for Future Equity) are flexible ways for a startup to raise money quickly and efficiently without needing to value the company today, which can be especially helpful in the early stages of growth.

 Here are the key similarities, differences, and considerations to keep in mind about these instruments.
 In addition to the below, as always, tax is a major consideration when selecting the right form of investment to make or accept.

-A convertible note is a type of debt instrument which can offer more options to investors than traditional debt.
+A convertible note is a type of debt instrument that can offer more flexibility than traditional debt.
 Like most debt, a convertible note usually provides for a principal amount, an interest rate, and a repayment date (or maturity date).

-In addition, a convertible note provides for the principal and interest to be converted into equity (or shares) in the company.
-That conversion can be at the option of the debtholder, automatic upon certain events (such as a subsequent equity financing of at least a certain minimum size, or a sale of the company), or a combination of the foregoing.
+In addition, a convertible note provides for the principal and interest to be converted into equity.
+That conversion can occur at the option of the noteholder, automatically upon certain events (such as a later equity financing of at least a specified minimum size, or a sale of the company), or a combination of these mechanisms.

 The conversion price can be fixed in advance, or can be formulated based on the price used in the subsequent financing or other conversion trigger.
 In the latter case, the convertible note functions much like a SAFE, in which the future financing dictates the price to be paid by the investor for their shares.